DarthMike/darthmike.github.io/source/_posts/2015-11-19-a-month-with-xvim.markdown

 ---
 layout: post
-title: "A month with XVim"
+title: "Three months with XVim"
 date: 2015-11-19 22:19:24 +0000
 comments: true
 categories: tools iOS productivity
 ---

 'Know your IDE' is the mantra of the productive programmer.
 And I've chosen to go and try to use same keybindings everywhere, by investing time and learning Vim.
 And using [xvim][xvim] in Xcode.
-In this article I'm going to try to explain why I did this, share my experience, and maybe you'll be tempted to do similar move.
+In this article I'm going to try to explain why I did this, and I'll share my experience of the process.

 <!-- more -->